PREDICT-EPFL/mocap_optitrack/README.md

 Clone this repository to your ROS `[ROS_WS]/src` folder and then run `catkin_make` to build the package.

 ### ROS Configuration
 Modify the `mocap_optitrack/config/mocap.yaml` configuration file.
-The `optitrack_config` parameters in this file are currently set for the Stanford ASL setup.
+The `optitrack_config` parameters in this file are currently set for the EPFL Predict setup.
 Set `free_markers` to `true` if you want all unlabeled markers (not belonging to rigid bodies) to be published.
 Define a new rigid-body for each rigid-body that is being tracked by the Optitrack system that you want published.
-The number corresponds to the `Streaming ID` value set in the Motive:Tracker software for the particular asset.
+The number corresponds to the `Streaming ID` value set in the Motive software for the particular asset.
 The remaining parameters for each rigid-body specify the ROS topic name information.

 ### Motive:Tracker Configuration
 Create any assets in the scene that you want to stream information for.